aabbcvc/aabbcvc.github.io/_posts/Threat Research/1992-1-1-UPMI-phishing.md

 # Conclusion

 This marks another step in the evolution of Phishing-as-a-Service platforms.
-What makes UPMI notable is the addition of collective intelligence gathering across licensed operators, where every campaign improves evasion effectiveness for the entire network.
+What makes UPMI notable is the AI-assisted development, which included collective intelligence gathering across licensed operators, where every campaign improves evasion effectiveness for the entire network.
 Combined with Cloudflare Turnstile CAPTCHA gates that block automated analysis, AES-256-GCM encrypted URLs unique to each recipient, and Evilginx-based MFA bypass.

 The exposed master server gave us full visibility into the developer's operation, including their licensing model, intelligence sharing infrastructure, operator dashboard, and the credentials tying it all together.
 We hope sharing this analysis helps defenders detect and disrupt campaigns leveraging this platform.